 "Just one day?
 What are you going to be doing?"

 "Is that so?"

 "I see."
-(Secret border guard code for: This is going to require a more extensive answer.)
+Pause.
+(Secret border guard code for: Please continue, this is going to require a more extensive answer.)

 Yes, I've visited every other racetrack in your province, and now I'm going to see this one, too.